-The project is the capstone experience in the College of Engineering’s award-winning distance-education program, the Master of Engineering in Professional Practice (MEPP).
+The project is the capstone experience in the College of Engineering’s award-winning distance-education program, the Master of Engineering in Professional Practice (MEPP) [the broken link was removed].
 Designed for mid-career engineers who live and work all over the country, MEPP’s Internet-based curriculum strives to provide knowledge students can apply immediately at their companies.

 “Our project was a very good example of the Kaizen approach,” says Aloisi.
 “It wasn’t one specific thing, a home run type of thing, that we changed to make our improvements.”
 Instead, his team met its targets through many small steps, including adjustments to equipment settings and better training for machine operators.